AutoNUE/public-code/README.md

 - _gtFine_labelLevel3Ids.png will be used for semantic segmentation
 - _gtFine_instanceids.png will be used for instance segmentation
-- _gtFine_panopticLevel3Ids.png will be used for panoptic segmentation
+- _gtFine_panopticLevel3Ids.png will be used for panoptic segmentation under the folder gtFine/{split}_panoptic and the gtFine/{split}_panoptic.json

 ### Detection